-Advance registration is necessary for all workshops.
+Advance registration is necessary for all for-fee offerings.

 Does your group want to host a workshop on a particular topic?
 Workshops tailored to your specific needs are offered upon request.

 Nov.
 9, 2019 (Sat.)
 Weaned Seals and Snowy Summits book reading Barnes & Noble Silverdale

 Nov.
 10, 2019 (Sun.)
 Weaned Seals and Snowy Summits book reading Eagle Harbor Books Bainbridge Free

 Dec.
 2, 2019 - January 5, 2020 TEALarbor stories winter work break

 TEALarbor stories is going inward for the month of December.
 During this darkest time of the year, I will be gestating my next book project, conjuring new offerings for you, and drawing from nature's inspiration to create, write, read, ponder, meditate, schedule.
 Blog postings will be reduced, online conferencing and in-person meetings will be on hold.
 And, if you reach out during that time, please expect that I will return your email or call as soon as 2020 is in full swing.

 Jan.
 12, 2020 (Sun.)
 Weaned Seals and Snowy Summits book reading Elliott Bay Book Company Seattle Free